mwarren85/mwarren85.github.io/README.md

 Setting up the processes and habits of high functioning teams.
 Allowing for fast, iterative delivery of robust code.
 Using the [four key devops metrics](https://www.atlassian.com/devops/frameworks/devops-metrics) to measure and improve performance.

+I have experience and knowledge in architecting scalable distributed systems, problem solving issues of concurrency, resource management, micro-service management, etc.

-## What do I value
+## What do I value most

-Communication, using ideals of *no mercy, no malice* and [Radical Candor](https://www.supersummary.com/radical-candor/summary/).
+Communication is key, to be as open and honest as possible, using ideals of *no mercy, no malice* and [Radical Candor](https://www.supersummary.com/radical-candor/summary/).

+Giving individuals [Purpose and Mastery](https://www.youtube.com/watch?v=u6XAPnuFjJc) of their skills.
+Allowing them to motivate themselves, and those around them.

-Figuring out what is the most valuble
+Working closely with all parts of the business in figuring out what is the most valuble product for the customer.

-Continuous releasing
+The continuous releasing of code.
+Having every commit going to production, and the level of quality, automation, agility, and maturity that is gained by reaching it successfully.

 ## What are my personality quirks

-Being very direct and engaging,
+Being very direct and engaging, I care fiercely for those I manage.

+Not being risk averse, using any issues or problems as a learning experience to grow.